Open research in Uniarts Helsinki

 - By using Creative Commons licenses, a researcher may share some of the copyrights and give part of the rights to users, viewers or experiencers of the work.
 Different licenses give different user rights.
 More information on CC licenses

-- All journals published by Uniarts Helsinki and the journals that the university is responsible for editing have received the Peer-Review Label granted by the Federation of Finnish Learned Societies.
+- All journals published by Uniarts Helsinki have Publication Forum (Jufo) 1 classified.
+The Finnish Journal of Music Education have the Peer-Review Label granted by the Federation of Finnish Learned Societies.

 - We offer our researchers guidance in registering and using the ORCID iD